 Please be aware that a student visa can only be used for studying.
 This can mean that you are required to earn a set amount of academic credits during your stay.
 Additionally, you might be prohibited to work at the same time.
 If you don’t follow the guidelines for the student visa, you risk having your application rejected, paying a fine, or both.

 You need to have a valid passport to study at all our destinations.
 For most of them, your passport must be valid for a minimum of 6 months after the end of your semester abroad.
 If you notice that your passport does not have enough validity, make sure to renew your passport well in advance.
 Depending on your home country, getting a new passport can take up to 6 weeks.

 If you are short on time, you can get your passport quicker by using a more express service, where available.

-For more information, please check your country’s passport delivery conditions by contacting the local delivering authorities or on your government’s website.
+Please check your country’s passport delivery conditions by contacting the local delivery authorities or on your government’s website for more information.

 Let the students speak!
 You can read interviews with our students, see their reports or check out their blogs for helpful tips for your own semester abroad.
 Below you can also find videos and testimonials.